Gaussian

 It is possible to limit the amount of the used scratch space using the directives %RWF=,%Int=,%D2E= in the form (if more space is necessary, the computation crashes):

 It is also necessary to tell PBS to reserve such a space on the scratch — do it using the -l scratch=XXX parameter (see more information in Scratch storage).
-The following example ensures an allocation of 200 GB space on the /scratch volume of the worker node::
+The following example ensures an allocation of 200 GB of space on the /scratch volume of the worker node:

 command (see above).
-When using this script for large computations, one may let the script to let the scratch space separate into multiple files, which may be automatically erased by Gaussian during the computation (%NoSave).
+When using this script for large computations, one may let the script separate the scratch space into multiple files, which may be automatically erased by Gaussian during the computation (%NoSave).

 Note: Alternatively, the amount of scratch space may be limited using the MaxDisk=200GB